AderynGH/Cobblemon-BPZ/readme.md

 -------------------------------------------------------------------------------------

-Once Fabric and Optifine are installed, un-zip all of the mods inside of CobbleMon MC Pack inside of your mods folder in '.minecraft'.
+Once Fabric and Optifine are installed, place all of the mods inside of CobbleMon MC Pack inside of your mods folder in *'.minecraft'.*

 // If there isn't a mod folder inside of your .minecraft, create a folder and name it 'mods' and place the mods in there. //